FelipeBit/semana-omnistack-10/README.md

-# semana-omnistack-10

-Projeto realizado durante a semana omnistack 10 (RocketSeat),  "Dev Radar".
+# Semana Omnistack 10 (RocketSeat),  "Dev Radar".

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 * Node.js
 * React